A parent trying to help her child find student loans to cover the remaining cost of school sent us the following email:

 Parents Should do More than Help Their Child Find Student Loans

-Colleges do a great job of presenting options to pay for school and making sure that families get the money they need to pay tuition.
+Colleges do a great job of presenting options to pay for school and ensuring that families get the money they need to pay tuition.